emqx/emqx-docs/en_US/changes/breaking-changes-5.1.0.md

 ## MQTT

-- The `$queue` prefix for shared subscriptions is not supported.
 - In EMQX 5.0, MQTT clients can no longer see EMQX cluster as a single black box due to eventual consistency.
 Subscribers may or may not receive published messages from other clients after the subscription is confirmed.
 - In EMQX 5.0, keepalive (receiving PING) requires a full MQTT control Packet instead of a few bytes.
 - In EMQX 5.0, the TLS listener does not support `partial_chain` and `verify_peer_ext_key_usage`.